romandobra/stateless-debian/README.md

 * Update initramfs
 * Make a new file `/etc/overlay` with this content: `#OVERLAY_MODE=ram`

+## Enjoy!
-## Enjoy and be free to ask questions in the Issues tab!
+And be free to ask questions in the Issues tab.